Why we exist

 A broken business

-• Architecture’s business model no longer fits the realities of practice.
+Architecture’s business model no longer fits the realities of practice.
 Top-down structures limit agility, and decisions are often based on opinion rather than evidence.
-Fees are set by habit, not impact, making it harder to invest in quality, research, or sustainability.

 Why the process fails

-• The problem isn’t just the business model; the issues start early in the design process.
+The problem isn’t just the business model; the issues start early in the design process.
 Initial decisions are often made in isolation, with linear workflows that delay collaboration and lead to costly rework.
 Aesthetic choices take priority over performance, and key stakeholders are excluded from critical moments.
-Without clear data, direction, or feedback, design becomes superficial instead of strategic.
-The result is almost always the same: extra cost, extra time, and missed opportunities for smarter delivery.

 How it succeds